klin2024/rocm-libraries/projects/hipdnn/CONTRIBUTING.md

 All contributions must meet the following requirements before they can be merged:

+### Feature Proposals & RFCs

+- **RFC Process**: For large or complex feature changes, contributors must provide a Request for Comments (RFC) proposal ahead of development.
+  - This proposal should be discussed and iterated upon with maintainers prior to beginning feature work and implementation.
+  - RFCs should be submitted as a Markdown document added to `hipdnn/docs/rfcs` via a Pull Request (e.g., see [PR #3266](https://github.com/ROCm/rocm-libraries/pull/3266)).
+- **Phased Implementation**: We strongly encourage landing changes in multiple phases.
+- **Small PRs**: Please keep Pull Requests small and focused.
+  - This makes reviews easier to digest.
+  - It minimizes the potential for conflicts or large feature reverts if issues are discovered later.

 ### Code Quality Standards

 - **Code Formatting**: All code must follow the format specified by the `.clang-format` file